itmepowen/gitfun/README.md

 Linux intro

-Everthin is a file in linux (including hardwares)
+Everthing is a file in linux (including hardwares)